One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 Swedish study of 15,000 adults finds certain antibiotics reduce gut diversity and alter hundreds of bacterial species—effects lasting up to 8 years after a single course.

 Antibiotics do their job well—knocking out infections that would have killed our ancestors.
-But a massive new study suggests the collateral damage might last longer than anyone realized.
+But the collateral damage might last longer than anyone realized.

-Research published in Nature Medicine tracked nearly 15,000 adults and found that a single course of certain antibiotics can leave fingerprints on the gut microbiome for up to eight years.
+A massive study published in Nature Medicine tracked nearly 15,000 adults in Sweden and found that a single course of certain antibiotics can leave fingerprints on the gut microbiome for up to eight years.

 The Scale Is Unprecedented